Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-union-type-a-deeper-look.md

 myUnionFunction('abc');
 ```

-This will both be valid since a console log is valid for both, but what if we want to introduce a manipulation on the string only?
+This will be valid since a console log is valid for both, but what if we only want to introduce a manipulation on the string?

 ```js
 const myUnionFunction = (property: myUnion) => {